neogaialab/psitta/docs/.vitepress/get-started.md

 :::

 Replace `es` with the desired locale code, such as `en` for English or `fr` for French, based on your application's localization requirements.

-## What's Next? {#whats-next}

-Now that you've learned the basics, you can explore more advanced features based on your requirements:

-- Refer to the [Guides](/core/guide/localization) to learn how to accomplish specific goals and tasks with Psitta.
-- Consult the [API Reference](/core/reference/localization) for detailed documentation on Psitta's functions and methods, enabling you to leverage its full capabilities.
-- If you're curious about the API design decisions behind Psitta, delve into the [Explanations](/core/explanations/key-design.md) to gain insights into its architecture and key concepts.